Them Bones: Lyrics

-Reception
+Release and reception

-"Them Bones" was released as a single in 1992 and peaked at number 24 on the Billboard Mainstream Rock Tracks chart and at number 30 on the Billboard Modern Rock Tracks chart.
-The UK single was released on March 8, 1993.
-"Them Bones" reached the top 30 in the UK and Ireland.
+"Them Bones" peaked at No. 24 on Billboards Mainstream Rock chart and at No. 30 on the Modern Rock Tracks chart in November 1992.
+The single was released on March 8, 1993.
+It reached the top 30 in the UK and Ireland.

-It is one of the band's most well known songs.
-Ned Raggett of AllMusic called the song "a brief, tightly wound explosion of sheer, inescapable riff power, focused and relentless" and added that "having made its point in two and a half minutes it stops — not a note is wasted."
+It is one of the band's most well-known songs.
+Ned Raggett of AllMusic called the song "a brief, tightly wound explosion of sheer, inescapable riff power, focused and relentless" and added that "having made its point in two and a half minutes it stops — not a note is wasted".
+In 2014, Loudwire ranked the song at No. 6 on their list of the 10 greatest Alice in Chains songs, and in 2021, Kerrang! ranked the song at No. 2 on their list of the 20 greatest Alice in Chains songs.

 Music video

 The music video for "Them Bones" was released in 1992 and was directed by Rocky Schenck, who had previously directed the "We Die Young" music video for the band, and who would later direct the music videos for "What the Hell Have I" and "Grind".
 The video is available on the home video release Music Bank: The Videos.
-The video was also featured on an episode of Beavis and Butt-head (the episode Sick in 1993) where Butt-head claims that "this is the coolest video I've ever seen."
+The video was also featured on an episode of Beavis and Butt-Head (the episode Sick in 1993) where Butt-head claims that "this is the coolest video I've ever seen."

-The video shows the band playing in a cavern, apparently underground.
-In front of the band is a puddle, in which can be seen Layne Staley singing or various animals eating or fighting with each other and a child being born, which corresponds with the lyrics "Some say / We're born into the grave."
+The video shows the band performing in a large dirt hole.
+In front of the band is a puddle, in which can be seen Layne Staley singing or various animals fighting with or eating each other and a child being born, which corresponds with the lyrics "Some say / We're born into the grave."

 Cover versions

 In 2006, Swedish death metal band Grave covered the song which appears on their seventh album, As Rapture Comes.
 In 2009, American deathcore band Suicide Silence covered the song which appears as a bonus track on the iTunes special edition of their second album, No Time to Bleed.
 An EP released in 2010 by the German black metal band Secrets of the Moon also features a cover version.
 Alex De Rosso did a cover on his 2013 album Lions & Lambs.
 In 2020, American sludge metal band Thou covered the song as part of the "Dirt Redux" covers compilation for Magnetic Eye Records.
+In 2023, American rapper Post Malone performed an acoustic rendition of the song on The Howard Stern Show.

 In popular culture

 "Them Bones" is featured on the soundtrack of the English version of Street Fighter II: The Animated Movie.
-It is also featured in the video games Grand Theft Auto: San Andreas, ATV Offroad Fury, Madden NFL 10, Guitar Hero II, and Guitar Hero: Smash Hits.
-"Them Bones" also appeared in the 2004 surfing documentary Riding Giants. and DLC for Rock Band 4.
+It is also featured in the video games Grand Theft Auto: San Andreas, ATV Offroad Fury, Madden NFL 10, Guitar Hero II, Guitar Hero Smash Hits, and Tony Hawk's Pro Skater 3 + 4.
+"Them Bones" also appeared in the 2004 surfing documentary Riding Giants.